Biggest winners and losers from the Fed’s interest rate hike

 6. The U.S. federal government

-For now, the interest rates on 10-year and 30-year Treasurys are running well below inflation.
 As long as inflation remains higher than interest rates, the government is slowly taking advantage of inflation, paying down prior debts with today’s less valuable dollars.
 That’s an attractive prospect for the government, of course, but not for those who buy its debt.